 I worked tirelessly to help raise tens of thousands of dollars for charities, including Blue Star Mothers, On a Mission, Inc., The Los Angeles Children's Hospital, Grace Resources, Deaf Dogs of America, and many more.
 My dedication to co-creating a program that provides PTSD diagnosed U.S. Military Veterans with service dogs was recently recognized by California Assemblymember Tom Lackey who awarded me with a Certificate of Recognition.

 My own transformation and work in prison culminated when I became the first-ever prisoner sentenced to life to receive a Recall of Commitment from the California Department of Corrections and Rehabilitation (CDCR).
-This happened pursuant to Penal Code section 1170(d), which authorizes the CDCR to recommend at any time to the sentencing court the recall of an inmate’s commitment if, “it is evident from the inmate’s exceptional behavior that is so extraordinary beyond simply complying with all regulations and procedures during incarceration that they have changed as a person and would be a positive asset to the community.”
+This happened pursuant to Penal Code section 1170(d), which authorizes the CDCR to recommend at any time to the sentencing court the recall of an prisoner's commitment if, “it is evident from the prisoner’s exceptional behavior that is so extraordinary beyond simply complying with all regulations and procedures during incarceration that they have changed as a person and would be a positive asset to the community.”
 Through further service and advocacy, continuing to volunteer at multiple organizations, and more sustained effort to change the lives of others, I look forward to this next step in life.